 - a.
-Minor rezonings on infill properties surrounded by development at similar densities or intensities; - b.
-Rezonings that would have inconsequential effects on peak traffic flows through Matlacha, or positive effects through trip reductions during the peak flow periods; and - c.
-Rezonings to accommodate small enterprises that promote the natural features or cultural heritage of Greater Pine Island. - (3) When traffic on Pine Island Road at the western edge of Matlacha between Burnt Store Road and Stringfellow Boulevard reaches 910 peak-hour annual average two-way trips, residential development orders (pursuant to chapter 10) will not be granted unless measures to maintain the adopted level of service at the western edge of Matlacha can be included as a condition of the development order.
+Minor rezonings on infill properties surrounded by development at similar densities or intensities.
+A minor rezoning under this exception may not rezone more than 5 acres of land or have a net effect of allowing more than 15 additional dwelling units. - b.
+Rezonings that would have inconsequential effects on traffic flows at the western edge of Matlacha during peak periods in the peak (busier) direction, or would have positive effects by reducing trips during those peak flow periods. - c.
+Rezonings to accommodate small enterprises that promote the natural features or cultural heritage of Greater Pine Island. - (3) When traffic on Pine Island Road at the western edge of Matlacha between Burnt Store Road and Stringfellow Boulevard reaches 910 peak-hour annual average two-way trips, residential development orders (pursuant to chapter 10) will not be granted for land in Greater Pine Island unless measures to maintain the adopted level of service at the western edge of Matlacha can be included as a condition of the development order.
 As an alternative to maintaining the adopted level of service, the following options are available to landowners: - a.
-Except in the Lee Plan's Coastal Rural land use category, a reduction in residential density on the property for which a development order is sought to one-third of the maximum density otherwise allowed by the Lee Plan and this code. - b.
-In the Lee Plan's Coastal Rural land use category, a reduction in residential density on the property for which a development order is sought to the levels in the third column of Table 34-655 (see section 34-655 of this code).
+Except in the Lee Plan's Coastal Rural land use category, a reduction in residential density on the property for which a development order is sought to one-third of the maximum density otherwise allowed by the Lee Plan and this code.

-- (4) The standards in subsections (2) and (3) will be measured as follows: - a.
-Traffic counts will be taken from the county's permanent count station on Little Pine Island at the western edge of Matlacha. - b.
+- b.
+In the Lee Plan's Coastal Rural land use category, a reduction in residential density on the property for which a development order is sought to the levels in the third column of Table 34-655 (see section 34-655 of this code). - (4) The standards in subsections (2) and (3) will be measured as follows: - a.
+Traffic counts will be taken from the county's permanent count station on Little Pine Island at the western edge of Matlacha and will apply to all of Greater Pine Island. - b.
 For purposes of the regulations in this section, the 810-trip and the 910-trip thresholds will be considered to be exceeded once Lee County's Department of Transportation issues its annual Traffic Count Report with data from the preceding calendar year if that data indicates that Annual Average Daily Trips (AADT) multiplied by the percentage for the busiest peak flow (AM or PM) exceeds 810 or 910 respectively.
 If one or both of these thresholds are exceeded each year, the corresponding restrictions in subsections (2) and (3) will be in effect until the issuance of the next annual Traffic Count Report. - c.
 A property or portion thereof will be allowed an additional six months after issuance of an annual report indicating that the 910-trip threshold has been exceeded to obtain a development order without the restrictions in subsection (3) if a complete application had been filed for the development order prior to issuance of the report. - 1.
 This allowance does not extend to tracts in phased projects that are reserved for future development. - 2.
 Development orders issued under this allowance cannot be extended or renewed unless they are modified to conform with the regulations in effect at the time the extension or renewal is granted.